lavanet/lava/x/timerstore/README.md

 After calling the function `NewTimerStoreBeginBlock` or `NewTimerStoreEndBlock` the calling procedure can use the returned `TimerStore` object to set the callback of the timer.
 The callback has to be of the signature `func(ctx sdk.Context, key, data []byte)`, more on that in the next section.

 To set the callback, the procedure needs to call `WithCallbackByBlockHeight` or `WithCallbackByBlockTime`.
-The `WithCallbackByBlockHeight` function will add the callback to the `TimerStore` object, under the `BlockHeight` kind, and the `WithCallbackByBlockHeight` function will add the callback to the `TimerStore` object, under the `BlockTime` kind.
+The `WithCallbackByBlockHeight` function will add the callback to the `TimerStore` object, under the `BlockHeight` kind, and the `WithCallbackByBlockTime` function will add the callback to the `TimerStore` object, under the `BlockTime` kind.

 The `BlockHeight` callbacks, can be triggered at a given block, and the `BlockTime` callback can be triggered at the first block that it's time is past the given time.

 ### Trigger

 As stated in the previous section, timers can be one of two kinds: `BlockHeight` or `BlockTime`.
-After a callback is created in the `TimerStore`, a procedure can create a new timer for it, depending on the kind.
+Once a callback is created in the TimerStore, a procedure can then create a new timer corresponding to its kind.

 For `BlockHeight` callbacks, the function `AddTimerByBlockHeight(ctx sdk.Context, block uint64, key, data []byte)` will create a timer that will trigger at `block`, with the given `key` and `data`.

-For `BlockTimer` callbacks, the function `AddTimerByBlockTime(ctx sdk.Context, timestamp uint64, key, data []byte)` will create a timer that will trigger at the first block, which has a time that passed the given `timestamp`, with the given `key` and `data`.
+For `BlockTime` callbacks, the function `AddTimerByBlockTime(ctx sdk.Context, timestamp uint64, key, data []byte)` will create a timer that will trigger at the first block, which has a time that passed the given `timestamp`, with the given `key` and `data`.

 Once the timer is triggered, it is deleted.
 So for a recurring timer, a new timer is need to be created every time it's triggered.